3squ/GDPHPrivateServer/README.md

 <img src="https://file.garden/ZSHQnWTvf253N27v/gdphps/cover.png" alt="PH Private Server"/>

 Main menu developed by Zyann, Site created from me copy and pasted stuff from w3schools

+You need CvoltonGDPS and ExploitPatch for it to work i guess